Jie317/dnnlab/README.md

-### Dnnlab experiment version
+### DNNLab

-An end-to-end framework for in-production usage to test Deep Learning models on common Machine Learning tasks, such as binary classification.
+An end-to-end framework for in-production experiments on Deep Learning models for binary classification task on sequetial data.

 #### Usage on a complete new machine